 You know how some classrooms grab your attention as soon as you walk in?
 You can tell immediately that this is a place where kids are excited about learning, where creativity is welcomed, and where ideas are shared.
 You probably already have that kind of a classroom,* but you are probably also always on the lookout for new ideas, hence the inspiration for this series.

-This is the first in a series about how to add creativity and critical thinking to your classroom environment - the walls, the desks, the book area, and of course the door, which is where I am starting, because that is where every one come in!
+This is the first in a series about how to add creativity and critical thinking to your classroom environment – the walls, the desks, the book area, and of course the door, which is where I am starting, because that is where everyone comes in!

 On the Outside

-If you teach in a school where you are allowed to decorate the outside of your door than by all means, do!
+If you teach in a school where you are allowed to decorate the outside of your door, then by all means, do!
 Here are some ideas to consider:

 - The picture above features kid-generated ways to say hello.
 The class was celebrating the 100th day of school, so there must be 100 of them!
 Always great to incorporate student work.
 I think it gives students a feeling of pride and ownership in their classroom.

 - Doing a creative project in which each child’s name is displayed is a great way to start the year.
 My favorite is the giant puzzle – cut a large piece of white butcher paper into enough jigsaw puzzle pieces so each student has one.
 Students (or you, if they are very young) write their names in the center and then decorate any way they wish.
 Then they work together to assemble the puzzle, and you put it on the door.
 Decorating stars with names is another nice approach.

 - How about having your students decorate the letters in WELCOME TO OUR CLASS (or the room number, or teacher’s name)?

 - When I had a classroom, I always posted a copy of Shel Silverstein’s poem Invitation on the door (I copied the original from the book and enlarged it on the copier).
 I think it sets a nice tone.